jeltsch/cli-utilities/README.md

   * The control character sequences `⟨CR⟩` and `⟨CR⟩⟨LF⟩` are not guaranteed to be recognized as newlines and thus whitespace.
-On systems conforming to the POSIX standard, they are not treated as whitespace; on Cygwin, `⟨CR⟩⟨LF⟩` might be treated as whitespace, and `⟨LF⟩` might not.
+On systems conforming to the POSIX standard, they are not treated as newlines; on Cygwin, `⟨CR⟩⟨LF⟩` might be treated as a newline, and `⟨LF⟩` might not.

   * For deciding whether a certain character is a Unicode whitespace character, the whitespace definition of Unicode 14.0.0 is used.